 More information about each of our Governors can be found on the website.
 Many Governors belong to the local Catholic church and/or community including a head teacher currently employed by Grays Convent Secondary School.
 All Governors are committed to ensuring that every pupil at Holy Cross has the best possible education and that standards at the school continue to strengthen each year.

 The full Governing Body meets twice each term.
 At the first Governing Body meeting of the term, Governors consider issues relating to resource management (finance, premises and personnel matters) as well as specific school improvement priorities.
 At the second Governing Body Meeting each term, Governors consider key strategic and local authority/national issues and receive the termly Headteacher’s Report.
 This report contains statutory information relating to health and safety, behaviour, safeguarding, monitoring of standards, teacher development, special educational needs, school partnerships, community links and extra-curricular provision.
 We also have panels that meet if required to consider pupil discipline, complaints and staffing matters.
 There is also an Admissions Committee which meets annually to agree Reception intake in accordance with our Admissions Policy.

 Attendance record of governors

 Governors have good attendance at meetings and we have never cancelled a meeting because it was not “quorate” (the number of governors needed to ensure that legal decisions can be made).
-Attendance details for the past 12 months (Dec 16 to Jan 18) are as follows;

 The Governing Body has had a particularly busy year, and in addition to attending formal meetings, Governors have completed a range of training.